blaze/blaze/docs/source/aterm.rst

     (True, [f])

-For those coming from other languages, an analogy is uesfull.
+For those coming from other languages, an analogy is useful.
 The match operator in Prolog is written with `?`.

 .. code-block:: prolog